delamelie/react-accessible-modal/README.md

 -	hides background content
 -	focus on whatever field you want when the modal is closed (optional)

-You can also choose to apply your own custom style for the button and the icon
+You can also choose to apply your own custom style for the button, the icon and message
 </br>
 </br>
 <h2>Install</h2>